smlng/poc-s3-website/private-bucket/README.md

 ### LUA Script

-The `s3-proxy.lua` script was conceived with help from A.I.
-However, that is why it also contains lots of debug output - because it required a lot of refinement to get it working.
+The `s3-proxy.lua` script was conceived with help from A.I., but needed some more work.
+Hence, there might be room for further improvements.